-The anticipated direct costs budgeted for the entire period of performance for an FY22 BCRP Transformative Breast Cancer Consortium Award will not exceed \$25M.
+The anticipated direct costs budgeted for the entire period of performance for an FY24 BCRP TBCCA] Award should not exceed \$25M.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.

-Awards will be made no later than September 30, 2023.
-For additional information refer to Section II.F.1, Federal Award Notices.
+Awards supported with FY24 funds will be made no later than September 30, 2025.

 The CDMRP expects to allot approximately \$38.75M to fund approximately one Transformative Breast Cancer Consortium Award application.
-Funding of applications received is contingent upon the availability of federal funds for this program as well as the number of applications received, the quality and merit of the applications as evaluated by scientific and programmatic review, and the requirements of the government.
+Funding of applications received is contingent upon the availability of federal funds for this program, the number of applications received, the quality and merit of the applications as evaluated by peer and programmatic review, and the requirements of the government.
 Funds to be obligated on any award resulting from this funding opportunity will be available for use for a limited time period based on the fiscal year of the funds.
-It is anticipated that awards made from this FY22 funding opportunity will be funded with FY22 funds, which will expire for use on September 30, 2028.
+It is anticipated that awards made from this FY24 funding opportunity will be funded with FY24 funds, which will expire for use on September 30, 2030.